-- Take time to play with and comfort your cat.
-You’ll feel less stressed out too!
+Don’t forget to take some time out of your holiday celebrations to play with and comfort your cat.
+You’ll feel less stressed out, too!

 You can also help community cats remain safe and comfortable during the winter in frigid temperatures, snow, and other challenging conditions.
 Check out our winter weather tips to help community cats in your region.